MultiSafepay/docs/content/payments/features/split-payments/_index.md

     - /payments/features/split-payments/
 ---

-Split Payments lets you divide an incoming transaction amount between two or more [partner/primary](/account/account-types/) or [affiliate](/account/account-types/) accounts, e.g. as a fee for using your platform.
+Split Payments lets you divide an incoming transaction amount between two or more MultiSafepay accounts.
+This feature is supported for all [account types](/account/account-types/) and affiliations, e.g.:

+- Partner/primary accounts, e.g. for mixed baskets where customers buy products from multiple affiliated merchants in a single transaction on your marketplace
+- Affiliated accounts, e.g. for franchises splitting 10% of all incoming transactions to the linked primary account

 You can split payments by percentage, a fixed amount, or by both.

 ## Integration

-Split Payments are made by [appending an object specifying the split](/api/#split-payments-orders) to the payload of the API request to create an order.
+To split a payment, [add an object specifying the split](/api/#split-payments-orders) to the payload of a `POST /orders` request.

-Split Payments can be created by:

-- Affiliated accounts, e.g. for franchises splitting 10% of all incoming transactions to the linked primary account
-- Partner/primary accounts, e.g. for mixed-baskets where customers buy products from multiple affiliated merchants in a single transaction on a marketplace.

-Incoming transaction amounts can be split between all account types and affiliations.

 ## Refunds
-You can only refund Split Payments (in full or in part) from the account that created the Split Payment.
+You can process full and partial refunds, but only from the account that created the split payment.

-To refund a Split Payment, follow these steps:
+To refund a split payment, follow these steps:

 1. Sign in to your [MultiSafepay dashboard](https://merchant.multisafepay.com).
 2. Go to **Transactions** > **Transaction overview**.